livingdocsIO/documentation/reference-docs/server-configuration/desknet-integration.md

     // With this setting, we can control what kind of document should get created, when Desk-Net reports a new story.
     contentTypes: {

       // The default content type.
       standard: 'regular',

       // Optional.
 These two settings can be used to describe a more sophisticated content type lookup.
       // By providing source path and a mapping object, we actually say this (see actual values):
       // If the Desk-Net element has a value at element.publication.type.name
       //    If this value is 'myType1', take content type 'page'
       //    Else If this value is 'myType2', take content type 'gallery'
       // Else take the standard content type
       source: 'publication.type.name',
-      mapping: {
+      mapping: [{
+        source: 'myType1',
-        'myType1': 'page'
+        target: 'page'
+      }, {
+        source: 'myType2',
-        'myType2': 'gallery'
+        target: 'gallery'
-      }
+      }]
     }
   }
 }
 ```

 With all this in place, whenever we create a new story in Desk-Net that is assigned to the platform connected to Livingdocs, we'll have
 a Livingdocs document created and linked with the Desk-Net element entity that represents the story.

 ## Mapping Desk-Net values to Livingdocs document metadata